What mental disorders qualify for SSDI?

 You can get help if you qualify

 If your mental disorder severely impacts your ability to maintain employment, you may be eligible for SSDI.
 The SSA requires extensive documentation, so ensuring that you have medical records and professional assessments is key.
-Understanding what qualifies can help you take the first step toward securing the benefits you need.
+Understanding what qualifies can help you take the first step toward securing the benefits you need with the help of NMN injury law.

 Related Posts